RobGrimm/Frontiers2017-MultiWordUnits/README.md

 #### Get the British National Corpus

 You also need (to purchase) a copy of the [British National Corpus](http://www.natcorp.ox.ac.uk/) (BNC), XML version.
-From the corpus directory, copy the 'Text' folder to: Frontiers_MultiWordUnits/BNC/corpus/
+From the corpus directory, copy the *Text* folder to: Frontiers_MultiWordUnits/BNC/corpus/

 ## Run the experiments

-The project's root directory contains Python and R scripts, numbered 1 through 9, that you need to run one after the other in order to carry out the experiments.
+The project's root directory contains Python and R scripts, numbered 1 through 9, which you need to run one after the other in order to carry out the experiments.

 *1-pre_process_cds_corpora.py*
 Pre-process the British English CHILDES corpora.